Connect With Us

 How do I know if my area qualifies for a higher conforming loan limit?

-You can check county-specific limits through the Federal Housing Finance Agency website or consult with a mortgage lender.
+You can check county-specific limits through the Federal Housing Finance Agency website or speak with a mortgage lender.
 Areas with median home prices exceeding 115% of the national median typically qualify for higher limits.
 Your lender can verify the exact limit for your target property location.

 Can I use a conforming loan for an investment property?